Bay Area Artistic

 How come you do not accept non-disabled swimmers?

-Our organization, Artistic Swim AWD, supports our team, (Bay Area Artistic Swimming), as part of the mission/goals to offer sports opportunities to swimmers with disabilities and to broaden the reach of artistic swimming to athletes with disabilities who aspire to compete at higher levels.
-While we do not turn away non-disabled swim applicants, our priority is to enroll swimmers with disabilities.
-If we have openings, we will consider non-disabled athletes who meet our assessment criteria and can commit to competing in mixed abilities duet/trio/team categories along with athletes with disabilities (AWD) on our team.
+Our organization, Artistic Swim AWD-USA, supports our team, as part of the mission/goals to offer sports opportunities to swimmers with disabilities and to broaden the reach of artistic swimming to athletes with disabilities who aspire to compete at higher levels.
+While we do NOT turn away non-disabled swim applicants, our priority enrollment are for swimmers with disabilities.
+If we have openings, we will consider non-disabled athletes who meet our assessment criteria and can also commit to competing in mixed abilities duet/trio/team routines along with athletes with disabilities (AWD) on our team.

 If I am accepted to the Team, do I get to chose who coaches me?